jungle34/odoo-server/README.md

 A PHP system for managing an Odoo server.
 PHP is used exclusively for the API responsible for managing the MySQL database that controls the Odoo server.

+Something similar to odoo.sh with the aim of studying systems architecture

 ### Main objectives
 + Manage branches
 + Manage status